OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/power-bi-embedded/power-bi-embedded-create-report-from-dataset.md

     // SaveAs report
     report.saveAs(saveAsParameters);

-    // report.on will add an event handler which prints to Log window. report.on("saved", function(event) {
+    // report.on will add an event handler which prints tooLog window. report.on("saved", function(event) {

          // get new Token
          var newReportId =  event.detail.reportObjectId;

         // create new Token.
-This is a function that the application should provide var newToken = createAccessToken(newReportId,scopes /*provide the wanted scopes*/);
+This is a function that hello application should provide var newToken = createAccessToken(newReportId,scopes /*provide hello wanted scopes*/);

     var embedConfiguration = {